 The Botanical Gardens is an inspirational place to enhance English Language and Literature skills, in a wonderful backdrop.

-For Reception, KS1-2 we also offer a range of bear hunts to help with map reading, orienteering and plant identification.
+For Reception, KS1-2 we can also offer a bear hunt to help with map reading and orienteering.

 These activities can all also be adapted for sessions in Maths and English in the Gardens for SEN, ESOL and Adult Learners.